Does my child need a flu shot this year?

 In most cases, yes.
-The Centers for Disease Control and Prevention (CDC) recommends a yearly flu (influenza) vaccine for all children 6 months and older — ideally given as soon as the vaccine is available each year.
+The Centers for Disease Control and Prevention (CDC) recommends a yearly flu (influenza) vaccine for all children 6 months and older — ideally by the end of October.

 - Flu shot.
 Flu shots can be given to children 6 months and older.
-Side effects might include soreness, redness, and tenderness or swelling where the shot was given.
-A low-grade fever, headache and muscle aches can also occur.
+Side effects might include soreness where the shot was given.
+A fever, muscle pain and feelings of weakness also can occur.

 To determine how many doses of flu vaccine your child needs:

 Keep in mind that it takes up to two weeks after vaccination for a child to be fully protected from the flu.
 Also check with your child's doctor if: